abs-sayem/docs_and_notes/abs_notes/quotes.md

 9. A man's greatest trial is to see women, and a women's biggest trial is being seen.

 10. At 18 she has choices.
-At 18 you have nothing.
+At 18 you have nothing.<br>
     At 25 she looks for love.
-At 25 you are chasing goals.
+At 25 you are chasing goals.<br>
     At 30 she slows dows.
-At 30 you are just getting started.
+At 30 you are just getting started.<br>
-    Dear Son,
+    Dear Son,<br>
     A woman's life starts at 18.
-A man's life starts at 30.
+A man's life starts at 30.<br>
     A woman is born with value.
-A man is born with no value.
+A man is born with no value.<br>
     She has to protect her value.
-You have to build your value.
+You have to build your value.<br>
     I didn't make the rules, nature did.